choonleng-sg/choonleng-sg.github.io/README.md

-# Personal Web Page
+# Choon Leng's Personal Web Page
+title: Choon Leng's Homepage
-I am Choon Leng from Singapore.
+description: I am Choon Leng from Singapore.
 During my free time, I fix/upgrade computers for a nominal fee.
 No fees, no transport charges if your PC is not fixed/upgraded.